checking a TV remote controller

 more: Spotify | RSS | subscribe options

-Please enjoy and share this spam and advert free content.
-To say hi – hit the ‘leave a reply’ button on this page – the message goes only to me in Cambridge, UK.
+Please enjoy and share this advert free content.
+To say hi – ‘leave a reply’ button on this page – the message goes only to me in Cambridge, UK.

-Roger Frost (his cv) has been writing about technology since 1988 and this web includes his articles; tutorials, lesson outlines and radio interviews.
+Roger Frost (his cv) has been writing about technology for all the years since 1988 and this web includes his articles; tutorials, radio interviews and, going back to our early days, lesson ideas for science teachers.

 HOME AUTOMATION: